akitorahayashi/async-sdd-slashes/sdd-5-dc.md

 ### 3. Update documentation

-- **Follow existing patterns**: Never introduce new documentation structures or topics
+- **Follow existing patterns**: Prefer existing documentation structures and topics; introduce new ones only when current patterns are inadequate
 - **Update only what changed**: Document structural changes that affect existing documented areas
 - **Respect project intentions**: Skip integration when documentation practices are minimal or absent